oppia/oppia-android/wiki/Installing-Oppia-Android.md

     INFO: 0 processes.
     FAILED: Build did NOT complete successfully (13 packages loaded, 51 targets configured)
     ```
-   [Steps](https://docs.bazel.build/versions/main/tutorial/android-app.html#integrate-with-the-android-sdk) to add ANDROID_HOME environment variable.
+   Follow the [steps](https://docs.bazel.build/versions/main/tutorial/android-app.html#integrate-with-the-android-sdk) to add the ANDROID_HOME environment variable.

 2. java.lang.ClassNotFoundException: com.android.tools.r8.compatdx.CompatDx
-   If, when building the app binary, you encounter a failure that indicates that the CompatDx file cannot be found, this is likely due to you using a newer version of the Android build tools.
+   If, when building the app binary, you encounter a failure that indicates that the `CompatDx` file cannot be found, this is likely due to you using a newer version of the Android build tools.
 You can manually downgrade to an older version of build-tools (particularly 32.0.0).
 Unfortunately, this can't be done through Android Studio but it can be done over a terminal.
 Follow the instructions listed [here](https://github.com/oppia/oppia-android/issues/3024#issuecomment-884513455) to downgrade your build tools & then try to build the app again.

 3. If you encounter this error while building bazel on Apple Silicone Mac:
       ```